Our Sunday Services are 9am, 11am and 5pm. Our services are also Livestreamed.

 Will there be Sunday Youth?

-Sunday Youth (Year 7 & 8) runs during school term and meet for their program after the kids song.
+Sunday Youth (Year 7 & 8) runs during school term.
+Please contact our youth pastor for further details firstname.lastname@example.org

-During the 9am & 11am services creche is available for 6 months of age up to children too young to attend Little Sunday School (3-4 year old).
+Creche is available for 6 months of age to children too young to attend Little Sunday School (3-4 year olds), and begins after the children's song.

 Where can I change or feed my baby?